qubic/wallet-app/walletconnect.md

 | -32603 | Internal error | Unexpected internal error occurs. |
 | 5000 | User rejected | The user rejected the request. |

+## References

+For more details on WalletConnect integration, please refer to the official [Documentation](https://docs.reown.com/).

 ```